Our Mission

 What It Is

-A 5-day outdoor creative writing workshop designed to help young writers express themselves, grow their skills, and build community through storytelling.
-Hosted by Word UP!, this free summer series welcomes students interested in poetry, short fiction, and creative nonfiction—no prior experience needed!
+A 5-day creative writing workshop designed to help young writers express themselves, improve their skills, and build community.
+No prior experience is needed!

 Workshop Topics